MaciejIwan/JNI_Example/README.md

   # JNI_Example
 Function written in C, for Java.
-Check if cursor is visible.
+Check if cursor (arrow on screen) is visible.

 ## To generate header file for C
     javac -h .
 CursorJNI.java